Sugarcane: Mitigation efforts

-A wide variety of mitigation efforts can be implemented to reduce the impacts of sugarcane cultivation.
+A wide variety of mitigation efforts can be implemented to reduce the consequences of sugarcane cultivation.
 Among these efforts is switching to alternative irrigation techniques, such as drip irrigation, which are more water efficient.
 Water efficiency can also be improved by employing methods such as trash mulching, which has been shown to increase water intake and storage.
 Along with reducing the overall water use, this method can also decrease soil runoff, and therefore prevent pollutants from entering the environment.
 In areas with a slope greater than 11%, it is also recommended that zero tillage or cane strip planting are implemented to help prevent soil loss.

 Sugarcane processing produces a wide variety of pollutants, including heavy metals and bagasse, which can be released into the environment through wastewater discharge.
 To prevent this, alternative treatment methods such as high rate anaerobic digestions can be implemented to better treat this wastewater.
 Stormwater drains can also be installed to prevent uncontrolled runoff from reaching aquatic ecosystems.